kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

 ??? example "Experimental Channel in v0.6.0+"

     The `GRPCRoute` resource is Alpha and part of the Experimental Channel in `v0.6.0+`.

-!!! info "Experimental Channel"

-    The `GRPCRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
-For more information on release channels, refer to the [related documentation](https://gateway-api.sigs.k8s.io/concepts/versioning).
+For more information on release channels, refer to the [related documentation](/concepts/versioning).

 [GRPCRoute][grpcroute] is a Gateway API type for specifying routing behavior of gRPC requests from a Gateway listener to an API object, i.e. Service.